 Housing Assistance Program Agreement

-They also have you sign a, what’s called a housing assistance program agreement.
-And basically it acts as a sort of pseudo-lease that overrides your normal lease agreement.
+They also have you sign, what’s called a housing assistance program agreement.
+And basically, it acts as a sort of pseudo-lease that overrides your normal lease agreement.

-So there’s a lot of provisions in that half-agreement that restrict your rights as a landlord and place all sorts of additional burdens on you.
+So there are a lot of provisions in that half-agreement that restrict your rights as a landlord and place all sorts of additional burdens on you.

 For example, you have to submit that property not just to that initial inspection, but to yearly inspections and that inspector is going to come in and he’s going to tell you what you need to do to your house.